marcomnrq/Consultation-Marketplace/README.md

 ## Authentication & Authorization
 Authentication has been implemented with Spring Security using JWT.
-The expiration time for every token is 90 seconds, you can refresh your token with the endpoint: ".../api/v1/authen tication/refresh-token".
-Authorization is handled with user roles, which can be user, professional or admin.
+The expiration time for every token is 90 seconds, you can refresh your token with the endpoint:
+".../api/v1/authentication/refresh-token".
+Authorization is handled with user roles, which can be role_user, role_professional or role_admin.
 Lastly, is worth to mention that users can enable 2FA on their accounts and add an extra layer of security.

+## Security Measures
+Currently, there are security protections against these threats:
+1. SQL or code Injection
+2. Cross-site request forgery (CSRF)
+3. Cross-site scripting (XSS)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.